blockplace1232/1X1-Pack-Beta-1.7.3/README.md

 ## Installation Instructions
 1. Locate your `.minecraft` folder `/home/x/.minecraft` on Linux, `%appdata%/.minecraft` on Windows or elsewhere if you are using a third-party Launcher.
-2. Find your "resource packs" folder.
-NOT TEXTURE PACKS!
+2. Find your "texture packs" folder.
 3. Move the .zip from Releases too the directory.
 And thats it :3